 Proton Pump Inhibitor Lawsuits – Nexium, Prilosec, Prevacid

-Several proton pump inhibitors have come under fire for causing serious and irreparable organ damage.
-If you’ve suffered severe complications while taking a PPI, you should speak with a proton pump inhibitor attorney immediately.
+Several PPIs have come under fire for causing serious and irreparable organ damage.
+If you’ve suffered severe complications while taking a PPI, you should speak with an attorney immediately.

 Nexium, or the “purple pill,” is one of the most popular proton pump inhibitors on the market.
 In fact, Nexium is the fourth most prescribed medication in the United States.
 It’s available by prescription, over-the-counter, and can also be administered intravenously in a hospital setting.
 Despite its widespread use, many patients are beginning to ask if Nexium is really safe to use.